HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ```
 The default amount of replicas per application can be reconfigured.

-- If split deployment is enabled, both values are considered.
-In non split deployment, only the query value is considered.
+- If split deployment is enabled, both (`searchMiddlewareQuery` and `searchMiddlewareData`) values are considered.
+In non split deployment, only the query (`searchMiddlewareQuery`) value is considered.
-- You can enable Automated scaling is achieved by enabling `horizontalPodAutoScaler` for both `searchMiddlewareQuery` and `searchMiddlewareData`.
-By default, Automated scaling is disabled for both settings with minimum and maximum pod count.
+- You can enable Automated scaling by enabling `horizontalPodAutoScaler` for both `searchMiddlewareQuery` and `searchMiddlewareData` with `minReplicas` which indicates minimum number of pods when scaling is enabled and `maxReplicas` which indicates maximum number of pods when scaling is enabled.
+By default, Automated scaling is disabled for both settings.

 ### Automated setup for DAM
 ```yaml